 Watch for the Dormouse, who periodically pops out of the teapot in the center of the platform.

 Kids generally love this ride — there’s nothing scary about it at all, and most kids still love to make themselves dizzy.
 If your child has motion sickness issues, though, it’s best to avoid the teacups.

 Characters from the Disney animated feature “Alice in Wonderland” greet guests throughout the day near this attraction.
-You may spot the Mad Hatter, as well as Alice and the White Rabbit.
+Most days you can find Alice, and sometimes she’s joined by the Mad Hatter or Tweedle Dee and Tweedle Dum.
 Special characters may appear here during Mickey’s Not So Scary Halloween Party.
 Check your daily Times Guide for exact times.